Skip to main content

 • H = High speed adjustment

-3. Adjust the L screw until the engine idles smoothly without the chain rotating.
+• Turn the L screw until the engine idles smoothly

-5. Turn the H screw anti-clockwise until the engine struggles to reach maximum speed.
+• Turn the H screw anti-clockwise until the engine begins to struggle

-6. Slowly turn the H screw clockwise until the engine returns to normal operating speed.
+• Slowly turn clockwise until the engine returns to smooth full speed operation

 If You Are Unable to Complete This Procedure